Now scheduling COVID-19 vaccine appointments for ages 12+

-The Young Adult Partial Hospital Program is designed to meet the specific needs of 18-to-26-years-olds.
-The supportive environment empowers young adults to learn how to gain control of their illness and strive to achieve their personal goals.
-The program runs Monday through Friday starting at 9 a.m. and ending at 3:30 p.m.
+The Young Adult Partial Hospital Program is designed to meet the specific needs of 18-to-26-years-olds who are struggling with depression, anxiety, or other related mood concerns.
+The program runs Monday through Friday starting at 9:30 a.m. and ending at 2:30 p.m.

 Young Adult Partial Program

 Providence, RI 02906

 Looking for an MSW/MA Internship Opportunity?
 Please email your request along with a resume to Erin Ursillo at email@example.com.

 Please note: To intern in our partial programs, MSW or MA students must be able to commit to a schedule of M-F in the mornings so that they can carry a caseload.

 People significantly struggling with depression, anxiety, or other mood related concerns that impact them from advancing in their lives, adjusting to independent life, transitioning in school or work, and/or resolving relationships (family, romantic or friendship) – will benefit from this program.
 The team is experienced in treating depression, anxiety, psychosis, mood disorders and other like mental health concerns.
 Additionally, the team is well trained in LGBTQ+ affirming care and the space is safe and welcoming to all.